-- The UKSC will produce and publish (as part of its Annual Report), by 31 July 2015, IFRS compliant resource accounts for the financial year that ended on 31 March 2015, without attracting any adverse National Audit Office (NAO) comments. - The UKSC's Annual Report for 2014 2015 will demonstrate that it is using its resources efficiently and effectively. - The UKSC will manage within its budget during the financial year 2015 2016, so that it is in a position to produce similar accounts in its Annual Report after the end of the present financial year.
+- The UKSC will produce and publish (as part of its Annual Report), by 31 July 2016, IFRS compliant resource accounts for the financial year that ended on 31 March 2016, without attracting any adverse National Audit Office (NAO) comments. - The UKSC's Annual Report for 2015 2016 will demonstrate that it is continuing to use its resources efficiently and effectively. - The UKSC will manage within its budget during the financial year 2016 2017, so that it is in a position to produce similar accounts in its Annual Report after the end of the present financial year.